Doing the Math for Your Tri-Cities Washington Fixer-Upper Property

-Renovating homes has gotten a boat load of publicity over the past few years as a great way for prospective real estate investors to make great money over a short period of time.
-Hopefully, you have taken that message with a grain of salt as renovations can often take a lengthy period of time and selling the home for a big profit is never a guarantee.
+Renovating homes has gotten a boatload of publicity over the past few years as a terrific way for prospective real estate investors to make great money over a brief period.
+Hopefully, you have taken that message with a grain of salt as renovations can often take a lengthy period and selling the home for a big profit is never a guarantee.

 Target Your End Value

 You can never, ever use the amount of money you put into a particular piece of real estate as the basis for a price increase.
 If you bought the home for $100,000 and did $20,000 worth of work for it, you are never guaranteed to get $120,000 out of it.
 The real estate market simply does not work that way and recognizing that is the first step towards pegging down an accurate end sale price for your profit calculations.

 An appraiser is your best resource at pegging an end sale value as the appraiser will be able to tell you the kind of value you will add to a property with a given renovation.
 If you are going to add a certain amount of square footage or a finished basement or any other improvement, take what the home will look like after you are done and compare it against other similar homes that have recently sold in the area.